sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

-This section provides guidance and concrete recipes showing how to build and run GROMACS for good performance on some of the largest EU-based supercomputers available to EU researchers through PRACE (and in future also EuroHPC).
+This section provides guidance and concrete recipes showing how to build and run GROMACS for good performance on some of the largest EU-based supercomputers available to EU researchers through PRACE and EuroHPC.

 General guidance for each machine is complemented by an analysis illustrating the effect of key runtime execution choices on ``mdrun``